mobanisto/pinpit-gradle-plugin/README.md

 ------------
-pinpitCheckRuntimeLinuxX64 - Checks that the JDK used for building is compatible with the distribution JVM. pinpitCheckRuntimeWindowsX64 - Checks that the JDK used for building is compatible with the distribution JVM. pinpitCreateDefaultDistributableLinuxX64 - Creates a directory for LinuxX64 containing all files to be distributed including launcher, app and runtime image. pinpitCreateDefaultDistributableWindowsX64 - Creates a directory for WindowsX64 containing all files to be distributed including launcher, app and runtime image. pinpitCreateDefaultRuntimeImageLinuxX64 - Creates a runtime image from the JVM for LinuxX64 using jlink. pinpitCreateDefaultRuntimeImageWindowsX64 - Creates a runtime image from the JVM for WindowsX64 using jlink. pinpitDownloadJdkLinuxX64 - Downloads the JDK for LinuxX64 that is used to derive a runtime to distribute with the app.
+pinpitCheckRuntimeLinuxX64 - Checks that the JDK used for building is compatible with the distribution JVM. pinpitCheckRuntimeWindowsX64 - Checks that the JDK used for building is compatible with the distribution JVM. pinpitCreateDefaultDistributable - Creates a directory for each system and architecture containing all files to be distributed including launcher, app and runtime image. pinpitCreateDefaultDistributableLinuxX64 - Creates a directory for LinuxX64 containing all files to be distributed including launcher, app and runtime image. pinpitCreateDefaultDistributableWindowsX64 - Creates a directory for WindowsX64 containing all files to be distributed including launcher, app and runtime image. pinpitCreateDefaultRuntime - Creates a runtime image for each system and architecture using jlink. pinpitCreateDefaultRuntimeImageLinuxX64 - Creates a runtime image from the JVM for LinuxX64 using jlink. pinpitCreateDefaultRuntimeImageWindowsX64 - Creates a runtime image from the JVM for WindowsX64 using jlink. pinpitDownloadJdkLinuxX64 - Downloads the JDK for LinuxX64 that is used to derive a runtime to distribute with the app.